 A defensive howl is often used to warn wolves to stay in their packs and protect their young ones.
-On the other hand, the social howl is used to gather the wolves to spend time together.
+On the other hand, the social cry is used to gather the wolves to spend time together.

-In case of any suspicions, wolves will pull back their ears and squint to be alert to danger or predators.
+In case of suspicions, wolves will pull back their ears and squint to be alert to danger or predators.